codybloemhard/incodoc/README.md

 - document type that doesn't dictate appearance
 - should be able to function like a static web page
 - the consumer chooses how to render the document
-- not meant to write directly but should be human readable and writable
+- not meant to read or write directly but should be human readable and writable
 - meant as a middle layer
   - documents written in formats easy for humans
-  - converted to incodoc
   - served to consumers as an incodoc or incodoc compatible document
   - either converted or rendered to best serve the consumer
 - alternative to static site generators